derrak/-Mr.-Roboger-s-Neighborhood-Code-Challenge-/README.md

 #### By _**Derrak Richard**_

-#### _Mr.Roboger's Neighborhood takes a number from the user and returns a range of numbers from 0 to the user inputted number with substitutions made within the returned range_
+#### _Mr.
+Roboger's Neighborhood takes a number from the user and returns a range of numbers from 0 to the user inputted number with substitutions made within the returned range_
 _Check out the working example [here](https://derrak.github.io/-Mr.-Roboger-s-Neighborhood-Code-Challenge-/)_

 ## Technologies Used